A senator wants to ban video games like Candy Crush from offering 'loot boxes'

-(CNN)It's become a widespread hack for a lot of games.
+Atlanta (CNN Business)It's become a widespread hack for a lot of games.
 If you get stuck on a certain level or run out of lives, there are bundles or upgrades you can pay for to help you get through it.

 A new bill could do away with such in-app purchases.

-Missouri Sen. Josh Hawley announced plans to introduce legislation that would ban video games from offering microtransactions like "loot boxes," or a random assortment of virtual rewards available to players for purchase.
+Missouri Senator Josh Hawley announced plans to introduce legislation that would ban video games from offering microtransactions like "loot boxes," or a random assortment of virtual rewards available to players for purchase.

 The bill would also ban "pay-to-win" designs, which entice players to spend money either to surpass "artificial" levels of difficulty or to gain competitive advantages over other players.